Preschool Teacher Resume Example

 Showcase how you coordinate daily schedules, manage up to 10+ staff, and communicate with parents.
 Use numbers-like “oversaw care for 40+ children”-to make your impact clear.

-Don’t forget to list certifications, like CDA or state credentials.
+Don’t forget to list certifications, like CDA or state credentials, and be sure to include a cover letter with your application.
 This helps you stand out for senior roles and shows you’re serious about professional growth.

 If you focus on a specific age group, highlight that.
 Infant, toddler, and preschool classrooms need very different skills and routines.